 - Any correspondence from another state agency

-Make sure you take all relevant medical history forms with you to your initial MMJ consultation.
-Mainly, documentation stating that you have a qualifying medical condition.
+Make sure you take all relevant medical history forms to your initial MMJ consultation.
+Most importantly, bring documentation stating that you have a qualifying medical condition.
 You also need a valid photo ID and the Patient Application Form.

-*Also, please note that physicians (MD/DO), Physician Assistants (PA), or Advance Practice Registered Nurses (APRN) licensed in Rhode Island can fill out the form.
-If you are using a physician (MD/DO), those licensed in either Rhode Island, Connecticut, or Massachusetts, are eligible.
+*Also, please note that physicians (MD/DO), Physician Assistants (PA), or Advanced Practice Registered Nurses (APRN) licensed in Rhode Island can fill out the form.
+If you are using a physician (MD/DO), those licensed in Rhode Island, Connecticut, or Massachusetts, are eligible.

 The next phase involves completing the Patient Application Form online.
 The Rhode Island Department of Health clearly states it won’t accept forms via fax or email.
 You also need to provide a valid phone number and email address.
 This is to schedule a photo I.D. card if the department approves your application.